curl/curl/docs/cmdline-opts/tls-earlydata.md

 This option is used when curl is built to use GnuTLS.

-If a server supports this TLSv1.3 feature, and to what extend, is announced as part of the TLS "session" sent back to curl.
+If a server supports this TLSv1.3 feature, and to what extent, is announced as part of the TLS "session" sent back to curl.
 Until curl has seen such a session in a previous request, early data cannot be used.